Thinkinary/thinkinary-docs/docs/articles/README.md

 ```

 ##### Editor images
-Sometimes the user might want to add images through the article editor, normally most editors encode the
+Sometimes the user might want to add images through the article editor. most editors encode the
 image to a base64 string, this behaviour is definitely not favorable. so We need to override the default
-behaviour, upload the image to the image cdn and return an image url to the editor.
+behaviour and upload the image to the image CDN and return an image url to the editor.

 ### Saving articles
 Once the user is done typing and clicks on complete, Now he is presented a screen to add tags or skip to publish.

 #### Adding Tags
-If tags are added by the user, add item to the article payload.
+If tags are added by the user, add the tags to the article object.
 Here is a code snippet in typescript
-Do to do the same implementation in targeted language.
+Do to do the same implementation in any targeted language.

 ```typescript
 addTag(tag: string) {